Tuesday, February 11, 2014, 10:54 AM

-If you have not yet read Part I: The Periphery is Failing, available free to all readers, please click here to read it first.
+If you have not yet read Part I: Fukushima's Legacy: Understanding the Difference Between Radiation & Contamination, available free to all readers, please click here to read it first.

 As mentioned in Part I, polonium provides an excellent and dramatic example of something that is perfectly safe on the outside of the body and perfectly deadly on the inside.
 That's the difference between radiation and contamination.

 "Radiation, just like with any toxic chemical, is related to dose," said Cham Dallas, a professor and toxicologist at the University of Georgia's Institute for Health Management and Mass Destruction Defense.
 "If you get a big dose, then you'll die sooner."